USNavalResearchLaboratory/RL-HAB/docs/source/forecasts.rst

    * - Data format
      - NetCDF4
    * - Time
-     - At least 12 hour resolution.
+     - At least 12 hour resolution

 Equatorial regions year-round and mid-latitudes in the summer have the best wind diversity for HAB navigation.